truefoundry/truefoundry-docs/deployment/job/cron-job.md

     schedule: "0 */12 * * *"
 ```

+---

-You can deploy the training job using the command below,
+We can now deploy the cron job using the command below,

 ```shell
 servicefoundry deploy --workspace-fqn <YOUR_WORKSPACE_FQN>
 ```
 > :information_source: Run the above command from the same directory containing the `train.py` and `requirements.txt` files.

->  :information_source: Notice the only difference from manually scheduled job is adding the trigger section
+>  :detective: Notice the only difference from manually scheduled job is adding the trigger section
 >
 > ```yaml
 >   trigger: